Keywords

 Testing

-We use two testing libraries: Jest and Playwright.
-Jest is used for individual API tests while Playwright is used for end-to-end flow tests.
+We use one testing library: Jest is used for individual API tests

 For the Jest tests, run bunx jest tests/api/ --forceExit.